From Morloch Wiki

 - Chant is a type of spell that has a continuous effect and usually doesn't expire.

-- Chaos Gate is an place in the center of Pandemonium.
+- CG or Chaos Gate is an place in the center of Pandemonium.
 This is a popular leveling area.

 - Chucker is a slang term for any character that uses throwing weapons.